Khandud

-Khandud (Khandut) is a village in Badakhshan Province in north-eastern Afghanistan.
-It is in Wakhan District, near the left bank of the Panj River.
+Khandud is a river valley in the Wakhan District of Badakhshan Province in northeastern Afghanistan.
+The village of Khandud serves as the capital of Wakhan District, and is located near the left bank of the Panj River.
+It is connected by a road to Ishkashim in the southwest and Sarhad in the east.

-Historically Khandud was the center of one of the four administrative districts of Wakhan District, which extended from Khandut to Digargand, and the site of an aksakal with authority over the Sad-i-Khandut.
-The Kafir fort of Zamr-i-Atish Parast lay close by.
+Khandud was historically the center of one of the four administrative districts of Wakhan, which extended from Khandut to Digargand, and the site of an aksakal with authority over the Sad-i-Khandut.
+The Zoroastrian fort of Zamr-i-Atish Parast lay close by.

 Around the turn of the 20th century, it housed around 200 people.
 There was extensive cultivation, including willow for the purposes of firewood, with excellent grazing.
 More recently, the town seems to have been renamed Khan Daulat, which is listed as being about 18 miles southwest of Kala Panja.

-Khandud is inhabited by Wakhi people.
-The population of the village (2003) is 1,244.
+The population of Khandud was estimated in 2003 at approximately 1,244 people.
+Most of them are the native ethnic Wakhi people of the region.

 Climate

 Khandud has a subarctic climate (Köppen climate classification Dsc) with cold, snowy winters and cool summers.